RedisBloom/RedisBloom/docs/commands/tdigest.cdf.md

 @return

-@double-reply - fraction of all observations added which are <= value
+@double-reply - estimation of the fraction of all observations added which are <= value

 @examples